LeadWoods0902/DandD_Nightmare_Plague/Characters/PC/Brannon/Bismuth Shatterborne.md

 ##### Additional Goals
 - Learn more about Family History
 - Commune with Kaede
-- Find out why Chimo-Naha
+- Find out why Chimo-Nahagi locals are aiding in foreign slave trade

 ##### Motivations
 After being taken as a slave and forced into a new land, Bismuth desires to find a place of safety for himself and his brother.
 And if possible take revenge on those that brought him here.